Jeep Wagoneer (SJ): 1984: SJ and XJ

-For the Mexican market, the Grand Wagoneer was built and distributed by Vehiculos Automotores Mexicanos, and was offered with the 282 CI engine.
+For the Mexican market, the Grand Wagoneer was built and distributed by Vehiculos Automotores Mexicanos, and was offered with the 282 CID engine.

 1985

 An improved handling package was introduced in 1985 that incorporated a revised front sway bar, gas-filled shock absorbers, and lower-friction rear springs.
 A total of 17,814 Grand Wagoneers were built in 1985.

 1986

 Starting in the 1986 model year, the Grand Wagoneer received a new four-part front grille and a stand-up hood ornament.
 An updated audio system became a standard feature, and a power sunroof installed by American Sunroof Corporation became a factory option.
 However, the most significant change was the installation of a fully revamped interior, including a new dash pad, new instrumentation, new door panel design, shorter nap cut-pile carpeting, new leather, and corduroy seat cover designs, as well as front seats that now featured adjustable headrests.
 Changes were made to the instrument panel that now featured square gauges and contained an improved climate control system.
 The metal glove box door was also replaced with a plastic door featuring a woodgrain overlay.
 A new two-spoke steering wheel also included new stalks for the lights and wipers, and washer controls on the column.
 The Selec-Trac driveline gained a new Trac-Lok limited-slip differential to send power to the wheel with the best traction.
 There were 17,254 Grand Wagoneers built in 1986.